-The program was launched in May of 2021 with enough funding to provide 200 grants.
+The Program has been allocated \$8,060,00 in funding to date, which allows for 403 IA Systems to be installed with a \$20,000 grant incentive.
 The interest in the program is strong as it is providing property owners with solutions to wastewater water problems they have had to deal with for decades.
-Many of the installations occurred in areas that would be difficult for conventional systems as seen in Figure 3.
-To-date there have been 309 applicants, 187 current applicants, 54 executed grant agreements, and 29 installations with an additional 25 pending installation.
-A total of \$380,000 has been reimbursed with an additional \$200,000 being processed as indicated in Table 1.
+Many of the installations occurred in areas that would be difficult for conventional systems as seen in Figure 4.
+To-date there have been 491 applicants, 232 current applicants, 202 executed grant agreements, and 94 installations with an additional 13 installations pending.
+A total of \$1,640,000 has been paid out with an additional \$100,000 being processed as indicated in Table 2.

-Table 1: S.E.P.T.I.C.
-Funds Expended, Allocated, and Remaining
+Table 2: S.E.P.T.I.C.
+Funds Expended, Allocated, and Remaining:

-Item Amount Total Amount of funds allocated to Nassau County \$4,000,000.00 Total amount of funds Reimbursed as of 9/01/2022 \$380,000.00 Total Amount of pending payments as of 9/01/2022 \$200,000.00 Total Amount of Funds Allocated as of 9/01/2022 \$1,080,000.00 Total Amount of Unallocated Funds Allocated as of 9/01/2022 \$2,492,000.00 Average Grant Award \$20,000.00
+Item Amount Total Amount of funds allocated to Nassau County \$8,060,000.00 Total amount of funds Reimbursed as of 08/31/2023 \$1,640,000.00 Total Amount of pending payments as of 08/31/2023 \$100,000.00 Total Amount of funds Allocated as of 08/31/2023 \$4,040,000.00 Total Amount of Unallocated Funds Allocated as of 08/15/2023 \$4,020,000.00 Average Grant Award \$20,000.00

-The graphic below depicts the breakdown of grant applications received by the month.
+Figures 7 and 8 depict the breakdown of grant applications and installations by the month.
 The orange lines indicate significant Grant Program events.
 The Program coverage received from Clean Water Vendor Day and the County Executive's Press conference announcing an increase in funding in July and August were by far the most successful at attracting applicants.
-Applicants have slowed in 2022 due to limited spots available until the funding for the next 200 systems is finalized this fall.
-Being cognizant of the most effective methods to increase public awareness and interest in the Program will allow the District to work with partners to host more of these types of events moving forward.
+Being cognizant of the most effective methods to increase public awareness and interest in the Program will allow the District to work with partners to host more of these types of events.